jelic98/cv/index.md

 __Flutter__
 `May 2018`

-Flutter pilot project started for faculty's internal competition regarding application for showing news, scheduled exams and lectures at faculty.
+Flutter pilot project started for faculty's internal contest for the best application for showing news, scheduled exams and lectures at faculty.
 This solution was the only one that can run on iOS devices.
 Why?
-Because I took into account the fact that a high percentage of students had iPhones.
-I decided to build a solution that can be used by the majority of students, although I had plenty of experience in Android.
+Because of the fact that a high percentage of students had iPhones, decided to build a solution that can be used by the majority of students, although I had plenty of experience in Android.

 [github.com/jelic98/rafpored](https://www.github.com/jelic98/rafpored)